Custom Containers¶

 Sequences¶

-The default container for both bounded and unbounded IDL sequences is std::vector
+The default container for both bounded and unbounded IDL sequences is std::vector.

 The custom containers for bounded and unbounded sequences can be defined independently.

-Any user-supplied container class that replaces std::vector
+Any user-supplied container class that replaces std::vector must comply

 with the following interface (with the same effect as these functions in std::vector):